ersgonzalo/WH-R-Banner/README.md

 - More code modularity for various sections
 - Display better on Ionic Devices
 - Handle any undefined errors if networking stuff goes down like on 7/2/19
+- Hide Battery display if device is charging state and do not trigger animation
 - ~~Add in animation when top bpm bar moves~~
 - ~~Make the text larger more areas proportionately~~